 And so it continues.

-Once the tourists dissipate, it is quite clear that there is a group of about 5 men running this Paris scam.
+Once the tourists dissipate, it is quite clear that there is a group of about 5 men running this Paris tourist scam.
 And, you guessed it, the man from the crowd who won?
 He is part of the gang.
 It’s all a setup.
 Definitely a scam in Paris to avoid.

 How To Avoid Paris Scams: